riddick-boss/Questions_for_PPL/README.md

 #### App is published on Google Play [https://play.google.com/store/apps/details?id=com.aplikacji.pytaniaegzaminacyjneppla]

-App is witten in Java.
+App is written in Java.
 Also used:
 - Shared Preferences
 - Admob Moblie Ads